alinidi/stockfolio/README.md

 - **TypeScript**
 - **Redux Toolkit** + **RTK Query**
 - **Tailwind CSS**
-- **Twelve Data API - https://twelvedata.com/** — real stock prices
+- **Twelve Data API - https://twelvedata.com/** — real stock prices *
+-
+## Note on API Limitations:
+- **800 requests per day** shared across all stocks
+- **8 requests per minute** rate limit
+- Data updates every **10-30 seconds** (polling interval)

+Due to these limitations:
+- Some stocks may load slower than others
+- If you see missing data, it's likely the rate limit was reached
+- The portfolio may take a few seconds to refresh prices

 ## Features